 He was involved in the Kakori Train Robbery that happened in 1925.
 In the year 1928, he shot J.P.
 Saunders to take revenge of Lala Lajpat Rai’s murder in Lahore.
 Also, he had attempted to blow away India’s Viceroy’s train in 1929.

 The British clamped down on revolutionary movements in the wake of the Kakori train robbery in 1925.

 Prasad, Ashfaqulla Khan, Thakur Roshan Singh, and Rajendra Nath Lahiri were all found guilty and sentenced to death.

 Azad, Keshab Chakravarthy, and Murari Sharma managed to escape being apprehended.

-Later, with the aid of revolutionaries including Sheo Verma and Mahaveer Singh, Chandra Shekhar Azad reorganised the HRA.
+Later, with the aid of revolutionaries including Sheo Verma and Mahaveer Singh, Chandra Shekhar Azad reorganized the HRA.

 Azad and Bhagat Singh secretly renamed the Hindustan Republican Association (HRA) as the Hindustan Socialist Republican Association (HSRA) on September 9, 1928 to achieve their primary goal of a socialist-based independent India.

 For a time, Azad made Jhansi the headquarters of his HRA organisation.
-He practised shooting in the forest of Orchha, 15 kilometres from Jhansi, and, as an expert marksman, he also taught other members of his tribe.
+He practiced shooting in the forest of Orchha, 15 kilometers from Jhansi, and, as an expert marksman, he also taught other members of his tribe.

 For a long time, he lived in a hut near a Hanuman temple on the banks of the Satar River under the alias of Pandit Harishankar Bramhachari.

-He developed a good relationship with the local residents by teaching children from the nearby village of Dhimarpura.
+He developed a good relationship with the local residents by teaching children from the nearby village of Dharampura.